Flat whites and lattes: two delicious espresso beverages that have been enjoyed for a long time, yet remain often confused for one another.

 The flavor difference between a flat white and a latte is subtle but noticeable.
 A flat white is essentially a small latte with less foam on top and more espresso.

-The difference lies in how much foam is added and its texture.
+The difference lies in the amount of foam added and its texture.

-Flat whites usually have twice as much espresso as lattes and use a little less milk.
+Flat whites typically contain twice as much espresso as lattes and use slightly less milk.

 This gives it an intensely strong coffee taste that isn't overpowering due to the smoothness of the silky microfoam combined with creamy milk.

-Lattes also tend to be slightly sweeter due to a more fluffy foam being used as opposed to microform, which can provide enough sweetness on its own.
+Lattes also tend to be slightly sweeter due to the use of a more fluffy foam, as opposed to microfoam, which can provide enough sweetness on its own.

 Which is stronger?
 A flat white or a latte?

-Flat whites generally have a more concentrated flavor than a latte due to the smaller quantity of milk used when making one and because it uses more espresso than a latte.
+Flat whites generally have a more concentrated flavor than lattes due to the smaller quantity of milk used when making one and because they use more espresso than lattes.

 You can also make a latte with two espresso shots, which will then be comparable to a flat white.